 Merit-based scholarships are awarded for the two-year duration of the MBA program and range from partial to full tuition so you can plan for the entire cost of your education.
 There is no funding for new awards in the second year.

 Every admitted applicant is considered for a merit scholarship.
 The awards are made independent of your eligibility for loans and work-study employment.
 If selected to be a scholarship recipient, you will receive notification of the award within two weeks after admission.

 Fuqua has a variety of student loan programs that are available to both domestic and international students.
 You are eligible to apply for a combination of federal and alternative student loans to meet your cost of tuition, fees, books, and related living expenses.

 Domestic student financial aid for your joint degree program is initially processed at the school where you begin your course of study.
 For example, if your first year is at the Sanford School, they will process your financial aid for the first year of the joint degree program.
 Fuqua will then process your aid for the second year and Sanford will process aid for the last year of study.

-International joint degree students who wish to borrow through the Coastal Federal Loan Program will be able to borrow only the Fuqua percentage of the blended tuition and living expenses.
+will be able to borrow only Fuqua's share of the blended tuition and living expenses.